Best small cars to buy 2020/2021

 It’s worth starting your hunt by having a clear idea of your small car needs before you start.
 Consider your likely mileage, number of passengers, boot space requirements, number of required doors and any must-have features or options.

-Consider your budget not just for fuel and insurance, too.
+Consider your budget, and remember to think about fuel and insurance costs, too.
 Modern petrol engines have come a long way in the last few years, especially in smaller models – as such, diesel-powered small cars are becoming increasingly difficult to recommend.
 We recommend only choosing one if you plan to do mostly long-distance motorway work.
 Small turbocharged petrol engines are designed to provide decent performance without sacrificing economy – they are great all-rounder options for mixed driving.

 One of the most important aspects of buying a new car is a test drive; a car that fits your needs on paper may not feel that way in person.
 Be sure to test your small car on roads similar to those you plan to do most of your day-to-day driving on – it makes sense to get an accurate idea of what to expect once you buy.